brandur/sorg/content/fragments/k-sorted-ids.md

 The timestamp bits keep things roughly ordered and the random bits disambiguate within the same timestamp.

-Not only are ordered IDs a nicety for users, but they also tend to [perform better](https://www.2ndquadrant.com/en/blog/sequential-uuid-generators/).
+Not only are ordered IDs a nicety for users, but they also [perform better](https://www.2ndquadrant.com/en/blog/sequential-uuid-generators/).
 Newly generated IDs are inserted close to each other, which means they touch fewer pages of cache and produce less WAL.

 For your convenience, here's a list of the various major K-sorted IDs, ordered approximately according to relevancy today (using my best judgement):